adrhill/SparseConnectivityTracer.jl/docs/src/api.md

 HessianTracer
 ```

-We also define a custom alternative to sets that can deliver faster `union`:
+We also define alternative pseudo-set types that can deliver faster `union`:

 ```@docs
+SparseConnectivityTracer.DuplicateVector
+SparseConnectivityTracer.RecursiveSet
 SparseConnectivityTracer.SortedVector
 ```